Carl Panzram: Early crimes

 In the summer of 1906, Panzram was arrested for burglary in Butte, Montana, and sentenced to one year's imprisonment at Montana State Reform School in Miles City.
-He later claimed that after a guard named Bushart punished him, Panzram assaulted and critically injured him with a wooden board; as punishment, Panzram had to spend some time in solitary confinement.
-The following year, Panzram and a safecracker, James Benson, escaped from Montana State Reform School and stole guns in Terry, Montana.
-In the coming weeks, Panzram and Benson not only robbed people and houses but also repeatedly broke into stores and burned down buildings, especially churches, in acts of arson in the towns of Glendive, Crane, and Sidney.
+He later claimed that after a guard named Bushart punished him, Panzram assaulted and critically injured him with a wooden board.
+As punishment, Panzram had to spend some time in solitary confinement.
+In 1907, Panzram and a safecracker, James Benson, escaped from Montana State Reform School and stole guns in Terry, Montana.
+In the coming weeks, Panzram and Benson robbed people, houses, and repeatedly broke into stores and burned down buildings, especially churches, in acts of arson in the towns of Glendive, Crane, and Sidney.
 In Fargo, North Dakota, the two men separated.

-The original 19th century Fort Levenworth USDB was dubbed "The Castle" or "Little Top" due to its size and location (c.1977).
+The original 19th-century Fort Leavenworth USDB was dubbed "The Castle" or "Little Top" due to its size and location.

 Later in 1907, after getting drunk in a saloon in Helena, Montana, Panzram enlisted in the United States Army and was assigned to the 6th Infantry at Fort William Henry Harrison.
-Refusing to take orders from officers and being generally insubordinate, he was convicted of larceny for stealing $88.24 worth of supplies and served a prison sentence in the United States Disciplinary Barracks at Fort Leavenworth, Kansas, between 20 April 1908 and August 1910, with U.S. Secretary of War William Howard Taft officially approving Panzram's sentence.
+Refusing to take orders from officers and being generally insubordinate, he was convicted of larceny for stealing $88.24 worth of supplies.
+He served a prison sentence at hard labor in the United States Disciplinary Barracks at Fort Leavenworth, Kansas, between 20 April 1908 and August 1910.
+U.S. Secretary of War William Howard Taft approved Panzram's sentence.
 Panzram later claimed that while he had been a "rotten yegg" before imprisonment at the military penitentiary, "any shred of goodness left in him was smashed out" during his time at Fort Leavenworth.

 After his release and dishonorable discharge, Panzram resumed his criminal activities.
 Stealing items that ranged from bicycles to yachts, he was caught and imprisoned multiple times.
-He served prison sentences both under his own name and various aliases in: Fresno, California; Rusk, Texas; The Dalles, Oregon; Harrison, Idaho; Butte, Montana; Montana State Prison; Oregon State Penitentiary; Bridgeport, Connecticut (as "John O'Leary"); Sing Sing Correctional Facility, New York; Clinton Correctional Facility, New York; Washington, D.C., and Leavenworth, Kansas.
+He served prison sentences under his own name and aliases in: Fresno, California; Rusk, Texas; The Dalles, Oregon; Harrison, Idaho; Butte, Montana; Montana State Prison; Oregon State Penitentiary; Bridgeport, Connecticut (as "John O'Leary"); Sing Sing Correctional Facility, New York; Clinton Correctional Facility, New York; Washington, D.C., and Leavenworth, Kansas.
 While incarcerated, Panzram frequently attacked guards and refused to follow their orders.
 The guards retaliated, subjecting him to beatings and other punishments.

 In his autobiography, Panzram wrote that he was "the spirit of meanness personified" and that he would often rape men whom he had robbed.
-He was noted for his large stature and great physical strength—due to years of hard labor at Leavenworth and other prisons—which aided him in overpowering most men; he also engaged in vandalism and arson.
-By his own admission, one of the few times Panzram did not engage in criminal activities was when he was employed as a strikebreaker against union employees.
-The last thing that he had stolen before he was caught was a radio.
+He was noted for his large stature and great physical strength—due to years of hard labor at Leavenworth and other prisons—which aided him in overpowering most men.